suziequ33/SQL-Library-Manger-8/README.md

 Oh I kept getting errors with the pug file. / they are very case sensitive.
 I like to add blank line at the end.
 They do not like it.
 I also deleted the first book The Hunger Games.
 So I added a few of my favorite books. used Code Beautify/CSS Portal to convert HTML to Pug.
+*Peer-review by Travis Alstrand.
+Needed to fix with updating book and title or author are missing throw error.
+When I changed that update didnt redirect to home page.
+So fixed that.
+Travie also said then non-existen book id is routed my global errror handler to